How To Choose The Right Glass Option For Your Picture Frame

-Non-glare glazing is a great option to use if the artwork is not too detailed, colorful, or is a shallow framing project.
+Non-glare glazing is a great option to use if the artwork is not too detailed, or colorful, or is a shallow framing project.

 Any framing job that will have more than two mat boards deep is not recommended, as the further away the glazing gets from the artwork, the more pronounced the matte finish and the fuzzier the artwork will appear.

 Beyond just where your piece will be displayed, consider your home environment.
 People with a home filled with windows will want anti-reflective benefits as well as conservation-grade protection.
 Certainly, sunnier locations call for this kind of protection, but because damaging UV rays exist even in cloudy skies; artwork in any room with windows should be protected.

-Apartment-dwellers may be more prone to moving and want the durability of acrylic.
-Likewise, people living in areas where there are earthquakes or hurricanes may appreciate its strength and feel more comfortable framing with acrylic instead of glass.
+Apartment dwellers may be more prone to moving and want the durability of acrylic.
+Likewise, people living in areas where there are earthquakes or hurricanes may appreciate its strength and feel more comfortable framing it with acrylic instead of glass.

 No matter which you decide to use, acrylic or glass, for your project; if you don’t want your memories to fade, remember to protect it from UV damage by choosing Tru Vue® Conservation Grade Glazing with 99% UV Protection.
 This image shows the fading that happens with UV damage on the left side; the right side has been protected with conservation glazing.

 At Art To Frame, we carry several different types of glazing options to suit your needs in both glass and acrylic.

 Tru Vue® Conservation Clear® Glass and Tru Vue® Conservation Clear® Acrylic offer 99% UV protection, the highest in the industry.
 To address the interference of glare, Tru Vue® Reflection Control® Glass and Tru Vue® Reflection Control® Acrylic significantly reduce glare.
 This glazing also is offered with conversation benefits such as Tru Vue® Conservation Reflection Control® Glass and Tru Vue® Conservation Reflection Control® Acrylic.
 Finally, Tru Vue® Museum Glass® is 99% UV-protective and provides unmatched reflection-free clarity.